demisto/content/Packs/TIM_Processing/Playbooks/playbook-TIM_-_Indicator_Relationships_Analysis_README.md

-This playbooks allows you to analyze indicator relationships for investigation purposes. the playbook will provide the following relationships:
+This playbook is designed to assist with investigation by providing analysis of indicator relationships.
+The following information is included:
-- Related IOCs
+- Indicators of compromise (IOCs) related to the investigation
-- Related Attack Patterns
+- Attack patterns related to the investigation
-- Related Campaign
+- Campaigns related to the investigation
-- IOC's related to the campaign
+- IOCs associated with the identified campaigns
-- Report that contains the campaign
+- Reports containing details on the identified campaigns

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.